When was NCA founded? NCA was founded in 2000 with Grades K – 2. Our first senior class graduated in 2013.

 How do you use technology?
 NCA has a computer lab which is used to enhance class lessons, as a research tool and for clubs such as yearbook and computer science.
 We believe technology is a useful tool but it cannot replace the care and guidance of a qualified teacher and is therefore not used as a substitute for personal classroom instruction.

 Is NCA accredited?
-NCA is a member of the Association of Classical & Christian Schools (ACCS) and Christian Schools International (CSI).
+NCA is a member of the Association of Classical & Christian Schools (ACCS).
 The school is under the governance of a board of directors and at this time is considering pursuing accreditation.
 NCA is registered with the State of Illinois and our curriculum exceeds all state requirements for graduation.
 Our graduates have been accepted to many distinguished universities and colleges.